 With the exception of Screenwriting, our production courses provide students the opportunities to write, direct, shoot and edit their own films.
 We use the term "film" not to designate a particular technology, but a particular category of creative practice.
 Almost all of our courses use digital technology, but some of our courses, such as Experimental Film, provide students the experience of shooting 16mm film.

-As of Fall 2012, we have upgraded our production equipment to full HD and expanded to two full digital postproduction labs.
-In addition to the HD camera kits, students enrolled in intermediate and advanced production courses have access to an array of professional cinema lights, two Glidecams, a dolly with optional track, advanced audio kits and 16mm film cameras.
+Students have 24/7 access to our postproduction editing lab that is equipped with the Adobe Premiere and Final Cut Pro as well as our production room, one of the best seminar rooms on campus.
+In addition to the HD camera kits and professional tripods, students enrolled in advanced production courses have access to an array of professional cinema lights, a crane, a dolly with optional track, camera stabilizers like the DJI Ronin and the Glidecams, advanced audio kits and 16mm film cameras.
 With each semester, our equipment and facilities grow and are upgraded.